scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 ---
 layout: default
-title:  "Digital first service standard"
+title:  "Digital First Service Standard"
 parent: content-standards
-summary: "What to expect during a Digital First Service Standard assessment and how your content can help meet the criteria."
+summary: "What to expect during a Digital First Service Standard assessment and how your content can help you meet the criteria."
 index: 4
 category: content-standards
 permalink: /content-standards/digital-first-service-standard/